Daniel-KM/Omeka-S-module-Next/README.md

   multiple sites, for example the page "About" or "Privacy".
 Of course, the page is a standard page and can be more complex with multiple blocks.
 May be fun.
   This is an equivalent for the [shortcode as a page] in Omeka classic too.
+- Trim properties: sometime metadata have a trailing end of line or leading and trailing whitespace, so they may be hard to find or to compare exactly.
+  This feature allows to remove them via the batch edit feature of resources.

 Installation